J-VdS/RegistrationPlugin/README.md

 ### Discordbot
 install python 3.6 or higher

-run this command in your commandprompt: `pip install -U discord.py`
+run this command in your commandprompt: `pip3 install -U discord.py` on linux

 To run this bot you will need to make a token.txt file first.
 This file should contain:
 ```